-The tests you must arrange for bovine TB, what happens if your cattle test positive, when cattle must be slaughtered and the compensation you receive.
+The tests you must arrange for bovine TB, what happens if your cattle test positive, when cattle must be slaughtered, and compensation.

+Contact APHA or talk to your vet if you have any questions about the test.
 If you keep cattle they must be routinely tested for bovine TB.
-You do not have to pay for routine TB tests.
+You don’t have to pay for routine TB tests.

-In some cases not all the cattle in your herd will need to be tested.
-APHA will tell you which animals need to be tested at each test.
+In some cases, not all the cattle in your herd will need to be tested.
+APHA will tell you which animals must be tested for each test.

 How often you must have routine tests

-- at least once a year if your herd is in a part of England that is classed as high risk
+- once a year if your herd is in a part of England that is classed as high risk

-- at least once every 4 years if your herd is in a part of England that is classed as low risk
+- once a year or once every six months if your herd is in an area of England that is classed as the edge area

-- at least once a year if your herd is in an area of England that is has classed as the edge area (part of Cheshire is 6-monthly)
+- once every 4 years if your herd is in a part of England that is classed as low risk

 Higher risk farms and industries